-Over fifty of my best vegan holiday recipes!
-A bunch of delicious, vegan, mostly gluten-free, and totally holiday-appropriate dishes for your meal-planning inspiration, whether you’re gathering with a few or keeping the festivities chill at home.
+Over fifty of the best vegan holiday recipes for entertaining!
+A bunch of delicious, vegan, mostly gluten-free, and holiday-appropriate dishes for your meal-planning inspiration—whether you’re gathering with the extended family or keeping the festivities chill at home.
 Most of these recipes are from the site, but I’ve highlighted some options from my cookbook with page references, too.

-VEGAN BUTTERNUT GALETTE WITH APPLES, SHALLOTS & BLACK PEPPER CHICKPEA CRUST.
+Vegan Butternut Galette with Apples, Shallots & Gluten-Free Black Pepper Crust.
 This is the coziest plant based main course.
 The crust is made with chickpea flour and a bit of cornmeal, so it’s naturally gluten-free too (but still so tender—no cardboard crusts here!).
 Sweet squash is tossed with shallots, apples, a tart sprinkle of sumac, and a swoop of Dijon mustard directly on the crust keeps us in the flavour zone ;)

-THICK AND CREAMY MUSHROOM GRAVY WITH SHALLOTS & HERBS.
+Thick and Creamy Vegan Mushroom Gravy with Shallots & Herbs.
 This isn’t a main course per se, but gravy essentially accompanies everything on the plate and in my mind that elevates it to main course status :) This gravy is thickened with a baking potato and soaked cashews (no starch!), so its safe to prepare up to 5 days in advance.
 Just reheat it slowly in a pot over medium-low heat, adding a few extra splashes of vegetable stock to get it moving more fluidly.
 You’ll also have to stir diligently as it reheats to prevent any sticking on the bottom of the pot.
 I make a lot of gravies (is that weird?) and this one is my favourite.

 POT-ROASTED CELERY ROOT WITH APPLE CIDER AND HORSERADISH CREAM.
 This is on page 153 of my cookbook!
 It makes a very cozy supper for a smaller gathering.
 Whole celery roots are braised in apple cider and onions.
 Then, those sticky cider onions are reduced down and become part of the sauce.
 It’s all topped with a dreamy, dairy-free horseradish cream and toasty hazelnuts.